 What I loved about this trip was how truly remote it all felt.
 I was also fortunate to experience and appreciate the focus these amazing properties place on conservation and sustainability.

-At over 54,000 square kilometers, the Selous is Africa’s largest wildlife area—and a UNESCO World Heritage Site.
+Measuring more than 54,000 square kilometers, the Selous is Africa’s largest wildlife area—and a UNESCO World Heritage Site.
 It’s home to all the big names, including lion, leopard, elephant, buffalo, and even the elusive black rhino, as well as wild dog and an array of river and bird life.

 Given the sheer geographic size of the Selous, wildlife has a massive amount of space in which to move around.
 This can sometimes make it a bit tricky to get all the big sightings you want.

 That said, I had a number of great animal encounters here, including following wild dogs for two full hours in the middle of a hunt.

 While the park has plenty of other animals, it’s the wild dogs that really make the park.